Sticky space

 3 Keys to Elementary School Fundraising Success

 Several groups are in the process of planning their next fall fundraiser.
-As they look ahead, many are reflecting back on their results from this past fall.
-Every group has its own unique challenges.
+As they look ahead, many reflect on their past fall results.
+Every group has its unique challenges.

-Some are looking to simply match last year’s sales results while others want to surpass them.
-Still many schools didn’t reach their goals and are looking for ways to enhance their fundraiser.
+Some want to match last year's sales results, while others want to surpass them.
+Still, many schools didn't reach their goals and are looking for ways to enhance their fundraiser.

-If you really want elementary school fundraising success, there are specific things that you can do, but you’re going to have to put some extra work in to make it happen.
-Here are 3 things you should consider that can make all the difference.
+If you want elementary school fundraising success, there are specific things you can do, but you'll have to put some extra work in to make it happen.
+Here are three things you should consider that can make all the difference.

 1. Promote Your Elementary School Fundraising Beforehand

-When it comes to promoting your sale, most sponsors only think about targeting the students.
+When promoting your sale, most sponsors only think about targeting the students.
 While they're probably the most important audience to market to, you should also consider your parents and staff.
-You should promote your sale ahead of time to create anticipation and get everyone talking.
-There are a lot of fun and creative ways to promote your upcoming sale like:
+You should promote your sale beforehand to create anticipation and get everyone talking.
+There are a lot of fun and creative ways to promote your upcoming sale, like:

 • Introducing it during morning announcements.
-Be creative by dressing up in a costume that is somehow related to your purpose.
+Be creative by dressing up in a costume related to your purpose.

 • Post the kickoff date on the school website.